Find a Pest Control Professional

 - Region: This species is found in the central Midwest U.S. from Ohio to Nebraska and southward through Texas and Georgia.

-- Habitat: Brown recluse spiders often live outdoors in debris and woodpiles.
+- Habitat: Well known for their secretive or "reclusive" behavior, brown recluse spiders often live outdoors in debris and woodpiles.
 Indoors, they can be found under furniture, inside storage items and in dark recesses such as baseboards and window moldings.
-Closets, attics and crawlspaces are the most common hiding places of brown recluse spiders.
+Closets, attics and crawlspaces are the most common hiding places of brown recluse spiders, as they provide warm, dry and dark environments.

 - Threat: Like the black widow spider, the brown recluse spider bites in defense.
-Bites are often painful and can produce an open, ulcerating sore that requires medical treatment.
+Bites are usually not felt at first but can produce a stinging sensation followed by intense pain.
 Restlessness, fever and difficulty sleeping are common symptoms of a brown recluse spider bite.
+In serious cases, a bite can lead to an open, ulcerating sore that requires medical treatment.

 - Unique Facts: Male brown recluse spiders wander farther from the nest than females and are therefore more likely to crawl into shoes or other attire.
-Brown recluse spiders get their name from their coloration and reclusive habits.
+Additionally, while other spider species feed on small, flying insects, this species prefers small cockroaches and crickets.

-- Appearance: House spiders are often yellowish-brown in color with an elongated abdomen.
+- Appearance: House spiders are often yellowish-brown in color with an elongated abdomen, although their color can be highly variable.

-- Region: House spiders are found worldwide and are common throughout the United States and Canada.
+- Region: Named after the fact that it is the spider species most commonly encountered indoors, house spiders are found worldwide and are common throughout the United States and Canada.

-- Appearance: Jumping spiders are compact in shape with short legs.
-They are usually black in color with pale markings.
+- Appearance: Jumping spiders are compact in shape with short legs, causing them to sometimes be mistaken for black widow spiders.
+They are usually black in color and covered with dense hair or scales that are brightly colored.

-- Region: This type of spider is found throughout the United States.
+- Region: Jumping spiders are found throughout the United States.

 - Unique Facts: Unlike most spiders, jumping spiders are active during the daytime and seem to like sunshine.
-They have the keenest vision of all spiders and are able to detect movement up to 18" in distance.
+They have the best vision of all spiders and are able to detect movement up to 18" in distance.
+However, they can't see very well at night.

 - Appearance: Cellar spiders are pale yellow to light brown in color with long, skinny legs and a small body.